brooklynrail/brooklynrail-platform/content/people/gail-mitchell.md

   through her narratives of alternative historical perspectives.
-With a Masters degree from San Francisco State University, she has worked with several former San Francisco Poet Laureates, most recently, Jack Hirschman, in his anthology, _Building Socialism Fighting Fascism_.
-Her book _Bone Songs_ (1999), published by Taurean Horn Press, has been used by poet, author, teacher and artist Troung Tran, as a textbook in his undergraduate writing course at SF State University.
+With a Masters degree from San Francisco State University, she has worked with several former San Francisco Poet Laureates, most recently, Jack Hirschman, in his anthology, _Building Socialism Fighting Fascism_ (Homeward Press, 2021).
+Her book _Bone Songs_ (Taurean Horn Press, 1999) has been used as a textbook by poet, author, teacher and artist Troung Tran in his undergraduate writing course at San Francisco State.
 portraits:
   - media: 2021/10/gail-mitchell
 ---